 - family firms

-Professor Lim’s research interests include behavioral strategy, strategic decision-making processes involving organizational risk taking, corporate governance (executive compensation, board of directors, ownership structure), corporate strategy (diversification, M&A, restructuring), and family firms.
-Her work has been published in leading journals such as Organization Science, Strategic Management Journal and Strategic Entrepreneurship Journal.
-A series of her research papers also have been recognized as a winner, finalist, or nominee for Best Paper Awards in top national and international conferences such as the Academy of Management and Strategic Management Society.
+Professor Lim is an Associate Professor in the Department of Managerial Sciences.
+Her research interests include behavioral strategy, strategic decision-making processes involving organizational risk taking, corporate governance (executive compensation, board of directors, ownership structure), corporate strategy (diversification, M&A, restructuring), and entrepreneurship (family firms, IPOs, technology and innovation).
+Her work has been published in leading journals such as Organization Science, Strategic Management Journal, Strategic Entrepreneurship Journal and Long Range Planning.
+A series of her research papers also have been recognized as a winner, finalist, or nominee for Best Paper Awards in top international conferences such as the Academy of Management and Strategic Management Society.
 Her dissertation earned the UCONN Doctoral Dissertation Fellowship Award.
 She was the recipient of the Ewing Kauffman Foundation Fellowship Award.
 She has been elected to Beta Gamma Sigma, the International Honor Society for Collegiate Schools of Business.

 Professor Lim teaches the capstone course in strategic management that is mandatory for all Robinson College of Business students.
 She has also previously taught the core course in international business.
 She was awarded several Certificates of Recognition for Outstanding Teaching Performance from the Department of Managerial Sciences.

-Professor Lim has been appointed to the editorial review boards of Strategic Management Journal and Journal of Management.
+Professor Lim has been appointed to the editorial review boards of elite journals such as Strategic Management Journal and Journal of Management.
 She also reviews for other premier journals such as the Academy of Management Journal and Organization Science.
-She was recently recognized as “Outstanding SMJ Editorial Board Member.”
-She also has served as research committee member in the Organization and Management Theory (OMT) Division and track chair (Corporate Governance) in the Business Policy and Strategy (BPS) Division of the Academy of Management, as well as the chair for the pre-conference research development workshop at the highly regarded Atlanta Competitive Advantage Conference (ACAC).
+She was recently awarded “Outstanding SMJ Editorial Board Member” for her contribution to this influential journal.
+She also has served as track chair (Corporate Governance) in the Business Policy and Strategy (BPS) Division and research committee member in the Organization and Management Theory (OMT) Division of the prestigious Academy of Management, as well as chair for the pre-conference research development workshop at the highly regarded Atlanta Competitive Advantage Conference (ACAC).